balbasty/notes/registration.md

 > Fisher's scoring can be applied in more general contexts than nonlinear least-squares,
 > and is a common way to obtain approximate Hessians to use as preconditioners.
 >
-> For example, JA uses it when optimizing bias fields in unified segmentation.
+> For example, JA uses it when optimising bias fields in unified segmentation.
 As you probably know, he does not
 > log transform the data, and enforces bias field positivity by wrapping it in an exponential.
 The Gaussian log-likelihood in a cluster is
 >
 > $$